Check here for job offerings and academic opportunities in GEWEX-related fields.

 - PhD Studentship on Causal Cloud Controlling Factors, University of Exiter, United Kingdom

-- Research Scientist Associate – Atmospheric Science (2x), University of Wyoming, Laramie (WY), USA
+- Research Scientist Associate – Atmospheric Science (2x), University of Wyoming, Laramie, WY, USA

 - Working Group Member for LHA Digital Earth, World Climate Research Programme